Tharanitharan-M/Flask-API-Members/README.md

 - Delete a member.
 - Basic authentication for secure API access.

-## Installation :computer:
+## Demo :computer:

-1. Clone the repository: `git clone https://github.com/Tharanitharan-M/Flask-API-Members`
+Check out the live demo of this API hosted on PythonAnywhere: [Demo Link](https://tharanitharan.pythonanywhere.com/)

 ## Usage :hammer_and_wrench: